Genesis 2: A Commentary

 The verse is also what is called a chiasm.
 This is a literary device similar to JFK’s statement, “It’s not what your country can do for you, but what you can do for your country.”
 The verse opens and closes with “heavens and earth,” mentioning God’s creation in the middle (“when they were created.. the Lord God made…”).

-Old Earth Perspective: From this perspective, the ESV has the right translation, rendering the word “earth” (‘erets) as land.[5]
-This would make sense as to why there was no rain, and why the order of the creation events are different from Genesis 1.
+Old Earth Perspective: From this perspective, the ESV has the right translation when it refers to the “land.”
+Collins[9] and Matthews[10] state that the word “earth” (‘erets) is better translated as “land” as well.
 If this is only referring to the local land in Eden, then this could refer to a separate creation.
-Genesis 1 gave a summary of God’s creation, while Genesis 2 gives more detail, taking up the majority of the chapter.[6]
-Boice writes,
+There are a few reasons for holding this view:

-Young Earth Perspective: These refer to “different types of plants,” and certain groups of plants “had not yet sprouted at this time, just before man was created.”
-This is because the man “was not yet around to cultivate these types of plants.”[10]
+Young Earth Perspective: Certain times of plants didn’t exist yet.
+These refer to “different types of plants,” and certain groups of plants “had not yet sprouted at this time, just before man was created.”
+This is because the man “was not yet around to cultivate these types of plants.”[17]
+This implies that some plant species actually post-date the origin of humans.

-Old Earth Perspective: Again if the “earth” (‘erets) refers to the local land, then this could refer to either seasonal rain or supernatural rain for Eden.
-The word “mist” (ʾēd) can be translated as “vapor, flood, or stream.”[11]
-This is parallel to the “river” that “watered” the Garden (Gen. 2:10), which would refer locally to the Garden—not the entire planet.[12]
+Old Earth Perspective: Again, if the “earth” (‘erets) refers to the local land, then this could refer to a seasonal rain or to a supernatural rain for Eden.
+The word “mist” (ʾēd) can be translated as “vapor, flood, or stream.”[18]
+This is parallel to the “river” that “watered” the Garden (Gen. 2:10), which would refer locally to the Garden—not the entire planet.[19]
+Thus, this would refer to a “subterranean freshwater stream.”[20]

 Young Earth Perspective: YECs formerly held that rain didn’t exist until the Flood; therefore, it wasn’t until the Flood that rainbows existed (Gen. 9).
 This was often joined with the “water canopy” theory, which most YECs now reject.
-This “mist” refers to the time before humans existed—not after their existence.
-So rain could’ve existed from the time of humans to the Flood.
-Sarfati contends that the “mist” (ēd) refers to “springs of water.”[13]
+Today, many YECs teach that this “mist” refers to the time before humans existed—not after their existence.
+So, rain could’ve existed from the time of humans to the Flood.
+Sarfati contends that the “mist” (‘ēd) refers to “springs of water.”[21]

 Creation of Adam